Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

-- However, they are extremely sensitive to the earth-born vibrations and have the ability to locate prey at the distance of about 100 meters (330 feet).
+- However, they are extremely sensitive to earth-born vibrations and can locate prey at a distance of about 100 meters (330 feet).

 - King cobras exhibit several behavioral adaptations.

-- They are considered diurnal and mostly hunt at the day, but are also rarely seen at night.
+- They are considered diurnal and mostly hunt during the day, but are also rarely seen at night.

 - It is the only snake species in the world that builds nests where the female lays eggs.
 Both the partners guard the eggs fiercely.